-Located approximately 35km/21mi North of the town Thessalon, the Rock Candy Mountain Trail is a 1.5km/0.9mi hike to a gorgeous panoramic lookout over Cumming Lake, Axe Lake and Tunnel Lake.
+Located approximately 35 km/21 mi North of the town of Thessalon, the Rock Candy Mountain Trail is a 1.5 km/0.9 mi hike to a gorgeous panoramic lookout over Cumming Lake, Axe Lake and Tunnel Lake.
 To access the trailhead, head North from Thessalon on Highway 129 and take your first right after the Tunnel Lake Trading Post.
 A short drive down the gravel road will bring you to the signed trailhead with a large clearing for parking.

-Although the trail is marked at a short 3km/1.8mi round trip, majority of the trail is uphill giving you quite the leg workout by the time you reach the lookout so, be sure to bring appropriate footwear.
+Although the trail is marked at a short 3 km/1.8 mi round trip, the majority of the trail is uphill giving you quite the leg workout by the time you reach the lookout so, be sure to bring appropriate footwear.
 Other than that, the trail is rather easy to navigate and the trail path is relatively clear of debris (roots, rocks, etc.) with the exception of a few fallen trees that are to circumvent.

-During this time of year, the change in colours and growth of the flora that outlines the trails creates the perfect backdrop for natural vibrant photos.
-Throughout your hike you won’t be able restrain yourself from stopping to enjoy the surreal setting and snapping a photo.
+During this time of year, the change in colours and growth of the flora that outlines the trails creates the perfect backdrop for naturally vibrant photos.
+Throughout your hike, you won’t be able to restrain yourself from stopping to enjoy the surreal setting and snapping a photo.
 However, there’s no rush!
 As the trail begins its full incline, take your time and extend your adventure by taking in and enjoying your surroundings.

 When you have finished exploring and have taken your final photos, it’s time to return on the same trail back to your vehicle.
 The trip back is much easier as now the trail is almost entirely downhill offering you a different perspective and a higher vantage point of the trail from above for your return.

-If you decided to hike the Rock Candy Mountain Trail, I highly recommend arriving early in the morning as the Mississagi Valley and Thessalon area offer other trails and attractions to explore.
+If you decide to hike the Rock Candy Mountain Trail, I highly recommend arriving early in the morning as the Mississagi Valley and Thessalon area offer other trails and attractions to explore.

 More Places to Explore and Visit in the Area